This post is a list of questions for end-of-year reflection.

 But it’s not unusual to measure our progress and goals by years.

-Personally, I had a tough year and it brings me a sense of comfort and hope to know that a brand new year approaches.
+Personally, we all have had tough years recently and it brings a sense of comfort and hope to know that a brand new year approaches.

 I’ve got a lot of expectations for the New Year and before I make my goals, I like to take a life inventory of the past year and answer these end of year reflection questions.

 I invite you to do the same.